nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Test case: `llbe 1` (incorrect command format) <br>
    Expected: No changes to the windows.
 Result display shows correct command format and command constraints
 3. Other incorrect `llbe` commands to try: `llbe`, `...` (non-existent employee, etc) <br>
    Expected: Shows specific error message in result display.

+#### 7.4.7.
+List department headcount on a specific day

+1. Test case: `ldhc n/HR d/2023-04-01` <br>
+   Expected:
+    1. Lists all employees from HR department who are present on the given day, inside the employee window.
+    2. Shows the given department in the department window.
+    3. Shows the given leave in the leave window.
+2. Test case: `ldhc n/HR` <br>
+   Expected:
+    1. Lists all employees from HR department who are present today, inside the employee window.
+    2. Shows the given department in the department window.
+    3. Shows the given leave in the leave window.
+3. Test case: `ldhc HR` (incorrect command format) <br>
+   Expected: No changes to the windows.
+Result display shows correct command format and command constraints
+4. Other incorrect `ldhc` commands to try: `ldhc`, `...` (non-existent department, etc) <br>
+   Expected: Shows specific error message in result display.

 ### 7.5 General commands